Gruximillian/sequential-keybinding/README.md

 callbackList.forEach(callback => callback(buffer));
 ```

-Now adding new functianlity on key events is as easy as writing a function that preforms what we want and passing its reference to the `keyMapper` function when we call it.
+Adding new functionality for key events is now as easy as writing a function that preforms what we want and passing its reference to the `keyMapper` function when we call it.

+## Conclusion

+Even though the basic functionality of reacting on a specific key sequence was a short and simple task, I wanted to go a few steps further and show how we can really make a function that is flexible to enable us a bit more control.
+We achieved that with passing the list of callback functions and an options object to the `keyMapper` function.
+But you can make the function even more customizable by providing more options and adding the code into the function related to those new options.
+Depending on what you need, you can extend it as much as you like.
+Of course, be reasonable in doing that because you want your code to be readable and easy to reason about.

+I hope this article has given you some ideas how you can use this in your projects and please feel free to share them in the comments if you like.
+Thank you for reading and Happy New Year!